Club Articles 2026

 It has been some years since we have walked this one.
 The conditions were more akin to March (mud) than January (frozen), possibly an indication of our heating planet(?).

 The start was essentially a very long riverside stretch.
 The river in question, The Wye, was in an angry mood to-day and heavily swollen.
-The waring signs were there … there were a couple of stepping stone stretches to negotiate ..
+The warning signs were there … there were a couple of stepping stone stretches to negotiate ..
 I reckon we just about got away with it!
-Our route ran parallel to the Monsal Trail (old railway line), so we did have its security to fall back on.
+Our route ran parallel to the Monsal Trail (old railway line), so we did have its security to fall back on should the stepping stones prove impassable.

-Great fun was have by the children (Jon and Mareks) negotiating one watery obstacle after another.
+Great fun was had by the children (Jon and Mareks) negotiating one watery obstacle after another.

 Lunch came courtesy of Millers Dale Railway Station (disused) and we were joined by some mid-day sunshine.